dockstore/dockstore-cli/README.md

 This branch explores running services locally with the CLI.
 Because services haven't taken off, it was put on hold.

+Adding a comment so it no longer shows up as stale.

 It would download the service locally, then start/stop the service per entries in the .dockstore.yml

 # Dockstore